Magnus167/html-to-pdf/README.md

 # HTML to PDF Service

-A simple microservice that converts HTML to PDF using `wkhtmltopdf` and Flask.
+A simple microservice that converts HTML to PDF using `wkhtmltopdf` and FastAPI.

 ## Getting Started